MicrosoftDocs/azure-docs/articles/iot-edge/quickstart.md

 In this quickstart, you created a new IoT Edge device and installed the IoT Edge runtime on it.
 Then you used the Azure portal to deploy an IoT Edge module to run on the device without having to make changes to the device itself.

 The module that you pushed generates sample environment data that you can use for testing later.
 The simulated sensor is monitoring both a machine and the environment around the machine.
 For example, this sensor might be in a server room, on a factory floor, or on a wind turbine.
-The message includes ambient temperature and humidity, machine temperature and pressure, and a timestamp.
+The messages it sends include ambient temperature and humidity, machine temperature and pressure, and a timestamp.
 IoT Edge tutorials can use the data created by this module as test data for analytics.

 From the Command Shell in Windows Admin Center, confirm that the module you deployed from the cloud is running on your IoT Edge device.